 One notable similarity between the Qumran materials and the gospels is this: the Essenes presented their Qumran community stationed in the wilderness (about 20 km from Jerusalem) as the voice calling out in the wilderness.
 However, the Gospels speak of the fulfillment of Isaiah 40:3 in terms of the ministry of John the Baptist!

 We read in 1QS 8.12b-16b: “…they (community members) shall separate from the habitations [of] ungodly men and shall go into the wilderness to prepare the way of Him; as it is written, ‘Prepare in the wilderness the way of… make straight in the desert a path for our God.
 This is the study of the Law which He commanded by the hand of Moses… and as the Prophets have revealed by His Holy Spirit.’”

-In fact, the term “Holy Spirit” rarely appears in the Hebrew Bible or other Jewish literature, with two notable exceptions – the New Testament Gospels and the writings found in Dead Sea Scrolls discovery at Qumran.
+In fact, the term “Holy Spirit” appears rarely in the Hebrew Bible and much of Second Temple Jewish literature, but it occurs several times in the New Testament Gospels and the writings of the Dead Sea Scrolls.